varungohil/varungohil.github.io/proj_pages/fab.md

 Currently, selecting a set of workloads that satisfy the criteria specified by an architect, is a very difficult task, mostly because there is no central repository which can help architects compare workload characteristics across multiple suites in one place.
-Furthermore, there are no existing mechanisms for an architect to create synthetic workload(s) by putting together interesting phases of multiple workloads, potentially from multiple benchmark suites.
-Finally, there are very few, well-defined axes using which an architect can specify the requirements of a workload that she is interested in.
-FAB aims to facilitate the process of workload selection and creation.
+Further, there are very few, well-defined axes using which an architect can specify the requirements of a workload that she is interested in.
+FAB aims to facilitate the process of workload selection.
 The block level diagram of FAB is shown below:

 ![Block Level Model of FAB](/img/proj/fab/fab_block_model.png)